Aggressively Fighting Against Severe Consequences

 The government has substantial resources to conduct surveillance, place operatives undercover and cultivate informants.
 When a raid is executed or indictments come down, those actions are backed by a mountain of evidence.
 At least, that’s what the prosecution wants you to think.

 Where other attorneys might rush to cut a deal, criminal defense lawyer Steven Wetter wants to take a hard look at the evidence first.
 As a former drug trafficking prosecutor, he knows that the state’s seemingly solid case is a house of cards.
 The more people and agencies involved, the more complicated the case, the easier it is to take it down.

-As a criminal defense attorney, he employs those insights in defending those accused of serious felony drug charges:
+As a criminal defense attorney, he employs those insights in defending those accused of serious felony drug charges such as:

 - Drug trafficking (marijuana and cocaine shipments)

 - Drug manufacturing or cultivation (marijuana grow houses)

 - Conspiracy, money laundering or obstruction of justice

 Steven Wetter also has extensive experience on both sides of the law with drug-related asset forfeiture.
 He has been successful in reversing civil forfeitures of homes, cars, boats, money and other property seized by authorities as illegal proceeds of drug trafficking.